 - Child life specialists help children and families adjust to the stress of serious illness and other challenging life events.
 They also are dedicated to improving children’s well-being and growth.
 Play and leisure activities are important tools they use for improving physical, emotional, social, and cognitive functions.
 The leisure studies program's partnership with University of Iowa Children's Hospital facilitates practicum and internship opportunities for Iowa students in the child life track.

 - Recreation and sport business professionals provide leadership in sport and recreation.
 They are skilled at planning, budgeting, organization, and promotion in a variety of sport and recreational settings.
-Students in this track pursue careers with professional and amateur sport teams, community programs, sports marketing, and commercial fitness programs.
+Students in this track pursue careers with collegiate, amateur, and professional sport administration, community recreation programs, sports marketing and promotion, and commercial fitness management.

 - Therapeutic recreation is a health-oriented field that involves using recreation services to improve or maintain physical, mental, and emotional well-being as well as positive social function in people with disabilities or special needs.
 Students who complete this track are qualified to sit for the exam required for national certification.